stan-dev/design-docs/designs/0004-sparse-matrices.md

 - Language Design
 - How this will work with the new Stan compiler?
   - Can we deduce the sparse matrix non-zero indices for some functions like I have in the above?
-- Will the cost of the refactor of Stan math to EigenBase worth it?.
+- Will the cost of the refactor of Stan math to a more generic form be worth it?.
 - Any prior art that I've missed?